Stage 3: Devising and Implementing the Safeguarding Plan

 The overarching purpose of a Multi-Agency Adult Safeguarding Planning Meeting is to bring together all of the relevant stakeholders, so that information and intelligence can be shared to determine what the appropriate actions should be to “sufficiently reduce, or remove the risk to the adult” (although it may also be appropriate for this to 'remain' in some circumstances).

-This is a shift in terminology and emphasis away from trying to 'substantiate' reports of abuse, which can become combative between professionals and agencies, detracting from the efforts to improve the adult's wellbeing and safety.
+Old terminology such as 'substantiate' should not be used which can become combative between professionals and agencies, detracting from the efforts to improve the adult's wellbeing and safety.

 - Where the health and safety of the adult is, or maybe compromised, and a detailed (or initial) safeguarding plan is required.